'A dark past': MVPs say time to pull Landis name off plaques

 Hired in 1920 as the sport’s first commissioner to help clean up rampant gambling, Landis and his legacy are “always a complicated story” that includes “documented racism,” official MLB historian John Thorn said.

-This much is true, in black and white, about the son of a Union Army doctor wounded at the Battle of Kennesaw Mountain in Georgia during the Civil War: No Blacks played in the majors during his quarter-century tenure; Jackie Robinson broke the barrier in April 1947, about 2 1/2 years after Landis died.
+This much is true, in black and white: No Blacks played in the majors during his quarter-century tenure.
+Jackie Robinson broke the barrier in April 1947, about 2 1/2 years after Landis died.

 "Landis is a part of history, even though it was a dark history,” Houston Astros manager Dusty Baker said.